-Now, on still another occasion God testified for Jesus from Heaven, but it was to spiritually blind people.
-Not only were they spiritually blind, but also spiritually deaf.
+Now, on still another occasion God testified for Jesus from Heaven, but it was to spiritually blind and deaf people.
 Evidently, they could not see or hear the truth about anything from God.

-Jesus did not try to explain, and simply says, "This voice has come for your sake, not mine."
+Jesus did not try to explain, just said, "This voice has come for your sake, not mine."

 Verse 31: "Now is the judgment of this world; now will the ruler of this world be cast out."

 Satan is real, not symbolic.
-He is constantly working against God and those who obey him, but because of Christ's victory on the cross; Believers can be delivered from him.
+He is continually working against God and those who obey him.
+But because of Christ's victory on the cross Believers can be delivered from him.

 Verse 32-34: "And I, when I am lifted up from the earth, will draw all people to myself."
 33He said this to show by what kind of death he was going to die.

 To be, "lifted up" meant, to be crucified, which they already knew.
-Jesus wanted to tell them in advance what kind of death He would die, but they were rejecting, all that He said.
+Jesus wanted to tell them in advance what kind of death He would die, but, at the time, they rejected, all He said.

-They had wrongly interpreted the Scriptures to say that the Messiah would never die; and they were waving Palm Branches for a victorious Messiah, who would set up a political earthy kingdom that would never end.
+They had wrongly interpreted the Scriptures to say that the Messiah would never die; and they were waving Palm Branches for a victorious Messiah, whom they thought would set up an earthly political kingdom that would never end.